gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 - Increase the Collision Marker by 1 space
 	- If you are unable to increase the Collision Marker by one space, you are defeated.
 - Place Debris in adjacent spaces with the fewest game pieces (Debris, Space Ships, Satellites)
-	- If at any point, every adjacent space has 3 Debris cubes and you have more Debris to place, you are defeated.
+	- If at any point, every adjacent space has 3 Debris and you have more Debris to place, you are defeated.

 ## 3. Orbit Around Earth
 The final step of a player's turn is rotating the High Earth Orbit and Low Earth Orbit boards.
 Only perform this step if neither of these game boards rotated during the current player's turn.